 The towering city.
 The inbound wind cold and wet like giddy teenaged lips on the first unkempt summer night of such stumbling, desired awkwardness.
 The wandering mind that makes such an image.

 I'm fine, you says, pulling back to the steadiness of the world.
-Where horizons are unquestionable except whe drunk.
-And being drunk it's own unquestionable kind of obviousness.
+Where horizons are unquestionable except when drunk.
+And being drunk it's own unquestionable kind of obvious.

 Yeah, you say.
 It was lovely.
 All the history, and all.
 The lines of the buildings.

 You shrug when you speak, putting yourself into something that feels like a costume.
 Only, it has no seams, only bounded by the things you will, and won't, say.
-Instead of hens, just those ways you can't unmake in feeling.
+Just those ways you can't unmake in feeling.
 Like your heart and head are neighbors to that third party of yourself.
 A temp in your own way.
 A foreigner within yourself.